-5.7.1 Emergency power saving mode
+5.8 Emergency power saving mode

 The Orbit 360 data logger features an emergency power saving mode that allows it to extend the time it is capable of logging data in the scenario of encountering power supply issues.
-When enabled by the user (enabled by default), the logger will enter into this power saving mode whenever the supply voltage from the external power supply drops below 6V.
-In this power saving mode many features of the logger such as the modem, display, Ethernet, GPS, etc. are switched off.
-As soon as the external power supply is reestablished and the supply voltage surpass 7V, the logger returns to its normal operation mode.
+When enabled by the user (enabled by default), the logger will enter into this mode whenever the supply voltage drops below 6V.
+In this mode many features of the logger such as the modem, Ethernet, GPS, etc., are switched off.
+As soon as the power is reestablished and the supply voltage exceed 7V, the logger returns to its normal operation mode.

-Besides this, for Orbits 360 equipped with internal backup batteries, the logger will automatically switch between external power supply and internal battery, provided that the emergency power saving mode is enabled.
+Besides this, for Orbits 360 equipped with internal backup batteries, the logger will switch automatically between external power supply and internal battery, provided that the emergency power saving mode is enabled.